Injective Envelopes and (Gorenstein) Flat Covers

 {\it Let $R$ be a left coherent ring.
 If a homomorphism $f: A \to F$ in $\Mod R^{op}$ is a flat preenvelope of $A$, then $f^+: F^+ \to A^+$ is an absolutely pure precover and an injective precover of $A^+$ in $\Mod R$.}

-By Lemmas 2.11 and 2.12(1) and the opposite version of Corollary 3.2(1). {$\square$}
+By [F, Theorem 2.1] and Lemma 2.9(1) and the opposite version of Corollary 3.2(1). {$\square$}

-We use $\mathcal{GI}(R)$ to denote the subcategory of $\Mod R$ consisting of Gorenstein injective modules.
 Recall that a $\mathcal{GI}(R)$-precover (resp. preenvelope) and a $\mathcal{GF}(R)$-(pre)cover (resp. preenvelope) are called a {\it Gorenstein injective precover} (resp. {\it preenvelope}) and a {\it Gorenstein flat (pre)cover} (resp. {\it preenvelope}), respectively.
 Let $R$ be a Gorenstein ring.
 Then every module in $\Mod R$ has a Gorenstein injective preenvelope and a Gorenstein flat preenvelope by [EJ2, Theorems 11.2.1 and 11.8.2], and every module in $\Mod R^{op}$ has a Gorenstein injective precover and a Gorenstein flat precover by [EJ2, Theorems 11.1.1] and [EJL, Theorem 2.11], respectively.

 {\it Let $R$ be a Gorenstein ring.

 (1) If a monomorphism $f: A \rightarrowtail Q$ in $\Mod R$ is a Gorenstein injective preenvelope of $A$, then $f^+: Q^+ \twoheadrightarrow A^+$ is a Gorenstein flat precover of $A^+$ in $\Mod R^{op}$.